How to Cultivate a Gritty Mindset for Success

 2. Set Clear, Long-term Goals

 Having a vision for the future keeps you grounded during tough times.
-Break down your larger goals into smaller, manageable tasks that you can accomplish step-by-step.
+Break down your larger goals into smaller, manageable tasks you can accomplish step by step.
 This process makes the path to success more approachable and allows you to celebrate small wins, which fuels motivation.

 3. Develop Resilience